FireEmblemUniverse/fireemblem8u/README.md

 * Install [**devkitARM**](http://devkitpro.org/wiki/Getting_Started/devkitARM).

-* Install the `gcc-arm-none-eabi` package dependency.

 * Then get the build tools from https://github.com/pret/pokeruby-tools.
 Copy the `tools/` folder into the repository directory.
 If you want to build the tools yourself, grab the libpng-devel package and run build_tools.sh instead.

-* You can then build fireemblem8 using `make battleanim` and then `make` in the MSYS environment provided with devkitARM.
+* You can then build fireemblem8 using `make` in the MSYS environment provided with devkitARM.